 In short

-In April 1896, Athens hosted the first Olympic Games of the modern era, reviving a competition that had been dormant for 1,500 years.
-Around 240 athletes from 14 countries competed in nine sports, watched by roughly 80,000 spectators at the opening ceremony.
-The event was the brainchild of French nobleman Baron Pierre de Coubertin, who believed international athletic competition could promote peace—and despite financial strain and logistical improvisation, the Games succeeded well enough to guarantee their return.
+In April 1896, Athens hosted the first Olympic Games of the modern era, reviving a competition that had been dormant for reviving a competition that had been dormant for roughly fifteen centuries.
+241 athletes from 14 countries competed across nine sports in 43 events, watched by roughly 80,000 spectators at the opening ceremony.
+The event was the brainchild of French nobleman Baron Pierre de Coubertin, who believed international athletic competition could promote peace-and despite financial strain and logistical improvisation, the Games succeeded well enough to guarantee their return.

 The five-minute version